 Hello – I’m Timm.
 Many years ago, I was fascinated by traveling to distant countries with my backpack.
-After several trips it has become a passion and I set myself the goal to explore all countries of the world.
-With my full-time job, I’m traveling from time to time in Europe, otherwise I use every opportunity to travel.
+After several trips, it has become a passion and I set myself the goal to travel to all countries of the world.

 - 2015: Traveled to all 5 continents with the age of 25.